CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 ### Basics of the x86 Memory Model

 The x86 architecture follows a consistency model called Processor Consistency (referred to in the developer manual as Processor Ordering).
-This model is very similar to sequential consistency, but with the following exception:
+This model is very similar to sequential consistency, but with the following (major) exception:

 - _"Reads and writes always appear in programmed order at the system bus—except for the following situation where processor ordering is exhibited.
 Read misses are permitted to go ahead of buffered writes on the system bus when all the buffered writes are cache hits and, therefore, are not directed to the same address being accessed by the read miss."_